 Questions?
 Contact director@shakerhistory.org

 SHS's collections span over 200 years and items number in the thousands.
 The majority of our collections are not inventoried or digitized, but we have made significant progress in recent years with intern and grant support.
-The best way to support collections is by sponsoring an internship or serving as a collections-focused grant match.
+The best way to support collections is by sponsoring an internship or donating a collections-focused grant match.
 Please contact collections@shakerhistory.org for more information about these opportunities.

 Educational support is needed on an ad hoc basis as SHS builds programs and strengthens relationships with both public and private schools through tours and classroom visits.
 Please contact education@shakerhistory.org for more information about current and upcoming opportunities, including our "Museum in a Box" program currently in development thanks to financial support from the Arminius Foundation.